pebreo/chipy-antispam-demo/README.md

 Basic Algorithm
 ===============
-A honeypot is any enticing object or resource that is meant to attract antagonists into doing their unwanted behavior, at the same time alerting the person trying to fight the unwanted behavior.
+A honeypot is any enticing trap meant to alert a person trying to fight unwanted behavior.
 In this case, the unwanted behavior is spambots automatically filling out the the ChiPy RSVP form.
 The honeypot will be hidden HTML fields which our Django view will perform logic on.

 To implement the honey pot, I added two extra form fields to the RSVP popup dialog and hid them using jQuery.
 Those two fields are the "address" field and "phone" field.